10 Steps for Setting Up a Side Hustle - Step #10 Don't Quit Your Day Job - Yet!

 Or perhaps you do website design, and you're reliant on the internet to do your work.
 Well, let's face it, if the internet went away, we'd ALL have issues.
 But you get the idea.
 Think about what you need to do your work, and if it isn't something you can produce yourself without a huge added expense, you aren't really self—sustainable.
 That isn't the end of your business, but consider some backup sources, build a relationship with them, maybe use them for a specific smaller product or supply, so they're ready to ramp up if the need arises.
 OR consider offering a secondary product/service that is perhaps related to your primary business, but not reliant on the same things.
 Then you can always switch gears if that time comes.
-I saw a piece on TV the other day about a a company that manufactured cast iton BBQ pits and other cooking items.
-During the pandemic they saw business drop, but noticed companies that manufactured kettle bells and dumb bells sourcing iron overseas.
+I saw a piece on TV the other day about a company that manufactured cast iron BBQ pits and other cooking items.
+During the pandemic, they saw business drop but noticed companies that manufactured kettlebells and dumbbells sourcing iron overseas.
 Flip a few switches (and probably a lot of thought) and they started providing those items manufactured in their own plant.
 The key is paying attention to your market, your sources, and new possibilities, and changing the direction of your business if needed.

 Financial Self-Sufficiency – this is a tough one.
 But if you can operate your business without borrowing any money, and the business's income sustains itself, you're there.